Kings Hawaiian Ham and Cheese Sliders

 - Meanwhile, melt the butter; whisk in the Worcestershire Sauce, mustard, and brown sugar.1/3 cup butter, 1 tablespoon Worcestershire Sauce, 1 tablespoon spicy brown mustard, 1 tablespoon brown sugar

-- Evenly pour the butter mixture over the tops of the rolls; use a pastry brush to evenly smooth the butter over each roll.
+- Pour the butter mixture over the tops of the rolls; use a pastry brush to evenly smooth out the butter where needed.
 Sprinkle with poppy seeds, as desired.poppy seeds

 - Cover the pan with foil.
 Bake, covered, for 20 minutes on the center oven rack.
 Remove the foil, and bake for an addtional 10 minutes.

-- Slice the sheet of sliders apart to make them easy to serve.
+- Use a knife to slice the sheet of sliders apart to make them easy to lift out of the pan.